 sudo nmap -sU -p 53,161,500 192.168.1.1

-If Nmap finds a port in an open state, it means a service is actively accepting connections.
+If Nmap finds a port in an open state, a service is actively accepting connections.
 A filtered state means a firewall is blocking the probe.
 A closed state means the port is reachable but no service is listening.

 Common Attack Vectors by Port